The Indy 1964 second-lap disaster - Closing in on the truth

 According to Bob Falcon, the impact damage on the Shrike was so massive the crash force must have been about 100 G. Such an impact must have caused internal injuries likely to be fatal.

 For Sachs the impact was indeed fatal, MacDonald's survival could be explained as follows.
 Eddie hit the Thompson at the rear end of the car at engine level, so not hitting MacDonald directly near the cockpit area.
 None of the other cars appear to have hit Dave or were close to the cockpit area.
+There are printed reports in which gruesome details are mentioned proving that Dave hadn't lost consciousness during the crash (37).
+It is a near miracle that none of the cars involved ran into the Thompson in such a manner that Dave was hit fatally by anything.
+Although given what is known about what the fire had done with him and what it caused for his final hours, maybe an instant death would have been more merciful.
 It is reported that Dave died because of his burned lungs.
 As far as is known, there are no reports of (internal) injuries unrelated to the fire.
 Itis unknown at this time whether a thorough autopsy was performed to diagnose internal injuries, although people in the hospital can be forgiven for not having done an extensive autopsy.
 The burns alone, especially those of the lungs, were fatal on their own and the obvious cause of death.
 What did it matter to know what possible internal injuries Dave might have had?

 Almost two hours later, the race was restarted but wasn’t devoid of fire yet.
 During a refuelling stop Parnelli Jones’ car caught fire and he left the pit covered in invisible methanol flames but managed to escape from the car in time.